appspector/android-sdk/README.md

 ```

 ## Disable background data collection
-By default AppSpector SDK is active until application is killed by Android OS, even if no activities left.
+By default, AppSpector SDK is active until the application is killed by Android OS, even if no activities left.
 It may lead to unnecessary data collection and long sessions for inactive apps.
-We provide API to disable data collection for case when app has no started activities.
+We provide API to disable data collection for a case when the app has no started activities.

 ```java
 AppSpector